mileslemon/composer-drupal-common/README.md

 ```
 drupal-lists
 ```
-You will then be presented with a list of modules to install, use the arrow keys to navigate the list and spacebar to select/deselect modules.
+Choose the second option to create your first list where you can then add modules to that list.

 ### Future Features:
-- [ ] After modules have been installed give users the option to enable the modules with Drush.
+- [x] After modules have been installed give users the option to enable the modules with Drush.
-- [ ] Allow users to create their own list of modules that they commonly use.
+- [x] Allow users to create their own list of modules that they commonly use.